An engraving (cut) in the contact lens determines if the lens is inside-out.

 Read next: Are contact lenses with higher water content

-The UV filter in contact lenses protects the cornea from damaging ultraviolet
+The UV filter in contact lenses protects the cornea from the damaging

-rays.
-However, the protection is not guaranteed, as it is by wearing sunglasses,
+ultraviolet rays.
+However, the protection is not guaranteed, as it is by wearing

-since the eyelids and the conjunctiva are not protected.
-Therefore contact
+sunglasses, since the eyelids and the conjunctiva are not protected.
+Therefore

-lenses with UV protection are NOT to be treated as substitutes for protective
+contact lenses with UV protection are NOT to be treated as substitutes for

-eyewear such as UV-absorbing sunglasses because they do not completely cover the
+protective eyewear such as UV-absorbing sunglasses because they do not

 Many contact lenses usually have a light blue or green tint added, in order to